Organization Stability & Member Commitment

 • To submit an official age challenge or verification, please use this form: Official Age Challenge/Verification Form

-Seeding Forms/Game Deadline
+Seeding Forms/Game Deadline- Basketball

 For a game to count for seeding to an NCHBC Event, it must be played before the seeding deadline.
 Results after these deadlines will not be considered, with the only exception being NCHBC-run Post Season events, which impact seeding.